-Because social media is how many people find what they are looking for, you will want to consider setting up business accounts for Facebook, Twitter, YouTube, Instagram, and Pinterest, among others that might be applicable to your business or geographic area.
+Because social media is how many people find what they are looking for, you will want to consider setting up business accounts for Facebook, Twitter, YouTube, Instagram, and Pinterest, among others that might apply to your business or geographic area.
 Determine which social media platforms are most popular with your target audience and focus on those.
-Post to these accounts regularly to increase your engagement as well as your chances of being found through online searches.
-As mentioned earlier, make sure to include icons and links to these accounts on your website Home Page and Contact Page.
+Post to these accounts regularly to increase your engagement and your chances of being found through online searches.
+As mentioned earlier, make sure to include icons and links to these accounts in your website design – typically on your Home Page and Contact Page.

-When planning for your business, spend the time and money to get a professionally-designed, well-written website from the start.
+When planning for your business, spend the time and money to get a professionally designed, well-written website from the start.
 Even though it’s an up-front expense, it will save you money and stress in the long run.
-Many websites today are use a “content management systems (CMS).”
+Many websites today are using “content management systems (CMS).”
 This easily enables you to update your own text and add or delete photos and information as needed.